Policies & Procedures for Interns

 Background Checks on Accepted Interns

-- A criminal background check will be conducted through PreCheck.
+- A criminal background check (on behalf of training facilities) will be conducted through PreCheck.
 The program pays for the background check.

 - Two-card fingerprinting is at the Intern's expense.